 If it's some nature you're after, take a trip to Parque Batteria where the stunning landscape has to be seen to be believed.
 It's slightly off the main track but it offers fantastic views overlooking the coastline by the Carahuela end of Torremolinos.
 The wide open spaces are great places to relax and enjoy a picnic in the sunshine, or take a trip in a rowing boat.

 Molina del Inca botanical garden is another luscious green space in Torremolinos that lies next to a series of water springs.
 It's right next to a restored flour mill that dates back to the 15th century.
 Many All Inclusive Costa del Sol hotels and resorts are able to point you in the right direction if you get a bit lost, so be sure to ask your guide how to get around the area.

 It's likely that you'll be feeling hungry after a long day beneath the Spanish sun, so it's a good job the food in Torremolinos is first-class.
 You'll find all manner of international cuisine here so there's sure to be something to suit everyone's tastes.
 If you feel like fine dining, the two Michelin Star venues in Torremolinos are La Luna Blanca and Restaurante Juan.

-If you're after a more relaxed dining experience, let Spanish cuisine set your tastebuds alight by heading to the centre of town by San Miguel.
+If you're after a more relaxed dining experience on your Costa del Sol vacation, let Spanish cuisine set your tastebuds alight by heading to the centre of town by San Miguel.
 Spanish restaurants and tapas bars are abundant here and all serve only the freshest of authentic fare.
 There are also pizzerias and British pubs should you fancy a little taste of home.